Pythonimous/ficbot/README.md

 - **HTML5/CSS3 & JavaScript:** Core technologies for the interactive user interface.
 - **Bootstrap:** Ensures responsive, mobile-friendly layouts.
 - **FastAPI (Frontend API layer):** Also serves static assets and API endpoints consumed by the frontend.

-### 🔹 Deployment & Infrastructure
-- **Docker:** Used for containerizing both the frontend and backend services.
-- **AWS Lightsail:** Provides a cost-effective VPS solution for hosting the full application stack.

 ### 🧠 RAG-Inspired Pipeline
 Character names are vectorized and compared to the dataset of top-1000 most popular characters from MyAnimeList.net.
 The top-matching entries are used to extract genres and themes, which then guide bio generation.
 This retrieval-enhanced approach grounds outputs in contextually relevant tropes and improves narrative coherence.